-- Chapter 2 presents information regarding the site, the NRDA process, and remediation efforts. - Chapter 3 describes the environment in an around the site that may be affected by the proposed restoration activities. - Chapter 4 discusses the restoration objectives and provides information on the process for soliciting and evaluating restoration projects. - Chapter 5 presents the Preferred Restoration Alternative(s), describes each of the proposed restoration projects, and includes an evaluation of each project's ability to meet ONRT's restoration goals.
+- Chapter 2 presents information regarding the site, the NRDA process, and remediation efforts. - Chapter 3 describes the environment in an around the site that may be affected by the proposed restoration activities. - Chapter 4 discusses the restoration objectives and provides information on the process for soliciting and evaluating restoration projects. - Chapter 5 presents the Selected Restoration Alternative(s), describes each of the proposed restoration projects, and includes an evaluation of each project's ability to meet ONRT's restoration goals. - Chapter 6 provides a summary of the public comments received on the Draft RP and the Trustees' responses to those comments.
+A copy of the original comments is provided in Appendix D.